Mitzura Arghezi: Old age and death

 During the final stages of her life, Mitzura Arghezi joined Traian Radu in putting out the Tudor Arghezi corpus, which was being continued by Editura Minerva.
 These included the 42nd volume, appearing in 1999, with unedited and uncensored articles from the 1940s.
 It was praised for its documentary value by literary historian Zigu Ornea, who also criticized the editors for not including relevant information, and for tolerating "many typos."
 Arghezi survived her younger brother, who had returned to Romania—where he managed to publish his own edition of his father's secret works, in 2010.
 He died in Arad on 26 August of that year.
 Mitzura ceased her activities in September 2015, when she checked herself into Elias Hospital.
 She was later relocated to a nursing home in Bucharest's Sector 1.

 This episode divided Arghezi's extended family and circle of friends, with Baruțu's daughter Doina Elena reporting her as missing; she was found to be sharing the lodging with Traian Radu, whom she had designated as her sole heir.
 Vadim Tudor spoke out against Radu on Antena 1, criticizing his decisions on Mitzura's behalf.
 This was reportedly his own last television interview, followed shortly by his death on 14 September.
 Mitzura herself died on the morning of 27 October; she was aged 90.
 An Orthodox funeral service was held for her at Mărțișor, where she was buried, in a tomb shared with her parents.
 This had been her request, included in the donation she had negotiated with the Romanian state.
 The ceremony was interrupted by another dispute around her remaining wealth, manifested as a heated exchange between Traian Radu and Doina Arghezi.
+In 2019, Radu sent the MLR a donation of various manuscripts left to him by the Arghezis.